getkloudi/integration-wrapper-generator/out/bitbucket/docs/BranchrestrictionsApi.md

 - **Accept**: application/json

-## repositoriesUsernameRepoSlugBranchRestrictionsIdPut
+## repositoriesWorkspaceRepoSlugBranchRestrictionsIdPut

-> Branchrestriction repositoriesUsernameRepoSlugBranchRestrictionsIdPut(username, repoSlug, id, body)
+> Branchrestriction repositoriesWorkspaceRepoSlugBranchRestrictionsIdPut(id, workspace, repoSlug, body)

 Updates an existing branch restriction rule.
 Fields not present in the request body are ignored.
-See [&#x60;POST&#x60;](../../branch-restrictions#post) for details.
+See [&#x60;POST&#x60;](../branch-restrictions#post) for details.

 ### Example